Felipe Alessandri

-Felipe Alessandri Vergara (born 4 February 1975) is a Chilean politician who served as mayor of Santiago Centro.
+Felipe Alessandri Vergara (born 4 February 1975) is a Chilean politician who is the mayor elect of Lo Barnechea and previously served as mayor of Santiago Centro.
 He is militant of centre-right party National Renewal (RN).

 Political career

 In 2016, he won the municipal elections to Carolina Tohá from centre-left party Party for Democracy (PPD).

 In 2021, he lost the municipal elections against leftist economist Irací Hassler from Communist Party.